TimeCaps: Capturing Time Series Data With Capsule Networks: Conclusion

 \section{Conclusion}

-This paper introduced a novel CapsuleNetwork based architecture, TimeCaps which was tailored to classify, decode, and encode ECG signals.
+This paper introduces a novel CapsuleNetwork based architecture, TimeCaps which was tailored to classify, decode, and encode ECG signals.
 Our results indicated that TimeCaps performs on par with other state of the art methods.
-Also one major advantage of TimeCaps is its ability to reconstruct raw ECG with very low dimensional latent representation.
+Also, one major advantage of TimeCaps is its ability to reconstruct raw ECG with very low dimensional latent representation.
 We also evaluated the performance of TimeCaps in a raw audio classification task to evaluate its performance on other types of time series data.
 Results indicated that we can surpass the state-of-the-art results with capsule network.

-As future work capabilities of TimeCaps can be further extended to synthesize ECG data samples which might be helpful in improving the accuracy of rare beat types.
+As future work, capabilities of TimeCaps can be further extended to synthesize ECG data samples which might be helpful in improving the accuracy of rare beat types.
 Possible methods include, adding a controlled noise to the instantiating parameters as suggested by Sabour \textit{et al}.\cite{sabour2017dynamic}.